Cherohala Skyway: From Tellico Plains, TN to Robbinsville, NC

 Taking the Cherohala Skyway back to Tellico Plains is a given, but once you are in Robbinsville you will be just minutes from The Dragon, and maybe even tempted to drive it.

 This hellacious death trap road is famous among maniacal bikers and other lunatics who enjoy driving on that type of terrain at 100 miles an hour in the pitch black of night.
+It does not matter how fast you drive, someone else will be faster, and they will drive right up on your bumper until they run you off the road.

 Choose wisely.